4 Crypto Tax Myths You Need to Know

 The American Infrastructure Investment and Jobs Act of 2021 included several provisions directly related to crypto asset information and reporting required of brokers.
 The law expanded the definition of “broker” to include anyone who transfers digital assets on behalf of another person.

-As a result, brokers who assist clients with placing crypto trades will need to begin reporting this activity on relevant crypto tax forms, namely Form 1099-B, starting in tax year 2023.
+As a result, brokers who assist clients with placing crypto trades began reporting this activity on relevant crypto tax forms, namely Form 1099-B, starting in tax year 2023.

 Until then, you should still report all of your crypto activity on your tax return.